-This August, TransUnion announced the launch of their latest product aimed at using alternative credit scoring models – the CreditVision Link Short-Term Risk Score.
+This August, TransUnion announced the launch of their latest product aimed at incorporating new credit risk models for the unbanked — the CreditVision Link Short-Term Risk Score.
 TransUnion advertises the score as “the first and only score in market to combine both trended credit bureau data and alternative data sources.”
 It promises lenders the opportunity to expand their customer base without increasing risk.
-The launch of CreditVision Link represents a significant step forward for alternative credit data, and affirms its mainstream value for predictive risk scoring.
+The launch of CreditVision Link is a significant step forward for alternative credit data, taking it from the sidelines to the mainstream.

-In today’s blog, we’ll dive into the new risk scoring model at the heart of CreditVision Link, and explore the forces pushing alternative credit data – including utility data – into the lending mainstream.
+In today’s article, we’ll dive into the new risk scoring model at the heart of CreditVision Link, and explore the forces pushing alternative credit data into the lending mainstream.

 CreditVision Link: Predictive Risk Scoring Model

 The new model that powers CreditVision Link is built on two sources of data: trended credit data and alternative credit data.
 According to creditcards.com’s Michelle Crouch, trended credit data is a detailed record of a consumer’s payment behavior over time.
 Trended data describes “exactly how you pay your bills: whether you’re a high-risk ‘revolver’ who carries a balance, or a low-risk ‘transactor’ who pays your credit cards in full every month.”